What You Will Learn as an Online Student

 480-8 Methods 3: Skills for Social Justice Advocacy, Outreach, and Prevention

 This course familiarizes students with advanced strategies and concepts related to mental health agency service delivery methods.

 This course provides an understanding of the ACA ethical standards and their application to treatment as well as a review of ethical decision-making models and major ethical and legal issues in the practice of professional counseling.

-This course is a review of all aspects of the roles of professional counselors including history, roles, organizational structures, counselor identity, licensure requirements, and current treatment topics.
+Review of all aspects of roles of professional counselors including history, roles, organizational structures, counselor identity, and licensure requirements.
+Review of current treatment topics.

 486-6, 487-6, 488-6 Supervised Practicum in Counseling

 This is the first fieldwork experience, in which students offer clinical mental health counseling services to clients in a Practicum setting.
 This Practicum is taken in conjunction with the Methods series, 480-6, 481-6, and 482-6.

 This is the advanced fieldwork experience, in which students engage in a comprehensive clinical training experience where they enact all aspects of the role of a clinical mental health counselor.

 You will choose one of the following two development courses:

 413-6 Human Growth & Development (Child & Adolescent Focus)